coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 -   **Power Resistance:** Yes
 -   **Power Points:** 7

-You partially wipe your victim's mind of past experiences, bestowing two negative levels upon it.
+You partially wipe your victim’s mind of past experiences, bestowing two negative levels upon it.
 If the subject has at least as many negative levels as Hit Dice, it dies.
 For each negative level it gains, a psionic creature loses knowledge of one power from its highest available level,